Bestiality

 - 1894: Havelock Ellis began the Studies in the Psychology of Sex, situating human–animal contact among the broad catalogue of sexual variations rather than treating it as simple monstrosity.

-- 1948 / 1953: the Kinsey Reports gave the first large-scale survey numbers; Kinsey estimated that roughly 8 percent of males had had some sexual contact with an animal at some point, with markedly higher rates reported among rural and farm populations and much lower figures for women.
+- 1948 / 1953: the Kinsey Reports gave the first large-scale survey numbers; Kinsey estimated that roughly 8 percent of males had had some sexual contact with an animal at some point, rising to 40–50 percent among boys raised on farms, against about 3.6 percent of females after adolescence (most involving dogs).
+Later commentators caution that Kinsey's sample was not random and over-represented some populations, so the figures likely overstate the general rate.

 - 2002: sexologist Hani Miletski's study Understanding Bestiality and Zoophilia proposed the value-neutral term zoosexual and documented self-identified zoophiles who emphasised an affectional bond; in her sample, sexual attraction was the primary motivation for the great majority.